-Like yields, the option-adjusted spread (or OAS) fell in the week.
-The Bank of America Merrill Lynch U.S. High Yield Master II Option-Adjusted Spread also fell by five basis points in the week to come in at 4.76% on March 27.
+The option-adjusted spread (or OAS) also fell in the week.
+The BofA Merrill Lynch U.S. High Yield Master II Option-Adjusted Spread dived by 22 basis points to come in at 4.60% on April 10.

 Bond yields and prices move in opposite directions.
-Due to the fall in yields, returns on high yield debt were positive in the week ended March 27.
-The BofA Merrill Lynch U.S. High Yield Master II Index rose by 0.3% over the week.
-Returns in 2015 were also positive, with the index up by 2.4% until March 27.
+Due to the fall in yields, returns on high-yield debt were positive in the week ended April 10.
+The BofA Merrill Lynch U.S. High Yield Master II Index rose by 0.8% over the week.
+Returns in 2015 were also positive, with the index up by 3.4% until April 10.

-However, popular ETFs providing exposure to high yield debt barely moved over the week.
-The prices of the iShares iBoxx $ High Yield Corporate Bond ETF (HYG), the PowerShares Fundamental High Yield Corporate Bond ETF (PHB), and the SPDR Barclays Capital High Yield Bond ETF (JNK) changed by 0.03%, -0.05%, and 0.03%, respectively, over the week ended March 27.
+Popular ETFs that provide exposure to high-yield debt were also positive over the week.
+Prices of the iShares iBoxx $ High Yield Corporate Bond ETF (HYG), the PowerShares Fundamental High Yield Corporate Bond ETF (PHB), and the SPDR Barclays Capital High Yield Bond ETF (JNK) rose by 0.9%, 0.6%, and 0.6%, respectively, over the week ended April 10.

 The largest issuers of high-yield bonds in the primary market last week were Fiat Chrysler Automobiles (FCAU); GM Financial, the financial services arm of auto major General Motors (GM); and Mallinckrodt International, a subsidiary of specialty pharma company Mallinckrodt PLC (MNK).
 You can read more about the primary market activity in Part 3 of this series.